Mixing & Applying Milk Paint

 Following the instructions above when painting on bare wood or any porous surface, will give you a beautiful solid finish.
 But milk paint is so versatile and can be used in different ways for difference effects.

 1. Firstly, if you paint it on a porous surface such as bare wood or plaster, for example if you’re making something from new but want to give it rich, heritage or colonial colours with a matt finish, then two or three coats of milk paint is the perfect choice for depth and character.
 Milk paint is the most durable paint you can find ~ it adheres to porous surfaces like no other, and the colour will never fade.
 Of course you can always ‘control’ distress it if you want (see below).

-Secondly, if you want to achieve that same finish on a surface that has already been painted or varnished, you will need to sand it to remove surface sheen (see 'Preparing a Previously Painted Piece below), and mix in some Extra Bond (using a 2:1 ratio; two parts mixed up paint to one part Extra Bond) with the first coat of milk paint to give it adherence.
+2. Secondly, if you want to achieve that same finish on a surface that has already been painted or varnished, you will need to clean and sand it to remove surface sheen (see 'Preparing a Previously Painted Piece below), and mix in some Extra Bond (using a 2:1 ratio; two parts mixed up paint to one part Extra Bond) with the first coat of milk paint to give it adherence.